arcadeangel/coinop4charity/journal.md

 Excellence in STEM by accident or divine intervention?
 Now play something free, make something small, submit a link, and — after review — maybe see it next to the live titles in your own arcade cabinet.
 Same terminal.
 Clearer loop.
 Less noise on first glance.

+**Screen Tests after BSP-Y02 Integration**
+After deploying the BSP-Y02 interface (joystick controller integration) with the website we started testing it out after realizing the terminal is wonky on Orange Pi and Raspberry Pi Zero 2W.
+Initial plan was to rig those to some low cost LEDs but with all the updates 1 GB of storage and the specs on those won't cut it.
+I am trying to keep costs under $100-$130 a unit if possible.
+BSP-Y02 and similar models of Bluetooth controllers run for around $9-$17 USD, the only thing we need to have with that (aside from a 3d printed cabinet shell) would be a screen.
+I figured we could source these low cost on local marketplace or find a reseller.
+I tested Asus Zenpad that was buggy, fire tablet hd 10 and a Walmart ONN which did slightly better but also couldn't handle the bandwidth.
+I found a 60 dollar 8 inch 8 GB (allegedy) RAM tablet overseas I ordered to test out but it seems too good to be true.
+If it workd though with the BSP-Y02 and electricity and filament for the 3d print of the cabinet cost would be under $100 a unit aroud $75-80 USD (if that screen overseas isn't half the RAM that's advertised).
+So far we know that even with 4 GB RAM we ran into some problems.
+The goal is to keep unit costs under $100 but if this next screen doesn't work we could end up a little over that.

 **What we shipped**
 - **ArrrcadeOS 3.1.0** on the terminal build: version strings, boot footer, and UI aligned.
 - **Captain Code** upgraded: language filter for youth-center safety; clearer pirate face (hat mark, eyepatch, beard separation, smile + talk, animated parrot); greeting *Ahoy!
 Welcome aboard ArrrcadeOS sailor…*